 Who benefits from diabetes technology?

-At the recent 2020 annual meeting of the ADA, researcher Randi Streisand, chief of psychology and behavioral health at Children’s National in Washington, D.C., highlighted racial disparities in diabetes care:
+At the 2020 annual meeting of the ADA, researcher Randi Streisand, chief of psychology and behavioral health at Children’s National in Washington, D.C., highlighted racial disparities in diabetes care:

 - Caucasian and Latinx youth are more likely to be told to check glucose levels four times daily versus African American youth.